Keep Wales Safe

-Stay safe - stay at home and only travel if it’s essential, plan ahead if you need to travel and don’t travel if you’re feeling unwell
+Stay safe - be a responsible traveller, plan ahead if you need to travel and don’t travel if you’re feeling unwell

 Avoid busy periods - try not to touch surfaces like buttons, doors or your face and try to avoid eating.